-Kids will love this darling story about a worried squirrel who thinks that SOMEONE is stealing his tree’s leaves.
+Kids will love this darling cause and effect story about a worried squirrel who thinks that SOMEONE is stealing his tree’s leaves.
 HIS leaves!
 Even though his friend Bird tries to help him, Squirrel doesn’t seem to understand the changes that the fall season brings like leaves changing color and wind blowing them off the trees.
 It’s funny and illuminating — and will spark helpful discussions about the characteristics of fall– with a hint of a winter surprise at the end.

 Beautiful Me by Nabela Noor, illustrated by Nabi H. Ali

 Zubi’s story reminds us to be kind to ourselves and that beauty doesn’t have anything to do with our weight.
 Zubi overhears people in her family and at school talk about body size, dieting, and how being large isn’t good.
 She wonders if she needs to change anything about herself.
 So, she asks her family.
 Her baba says that sometimes we can be mean to others and ourselves and apologies to Zubi.
 Then, her mama tells Zubi that only Zubi gets to define what is beautiful.
 In response, Zubi reminds her family that just like her, they are all beautiful just the way they are, too.

 ONOMATOPOEIA / VEHICLES

 Tricky and silly, this is a fun story with peek-throughs that give you a wrong clue about what will be on the next page.
 “Hiss!
 Goes the…” The peek through shows a snake.
 Will you guess SNAKE as the answer?
 Turn the page and see a snake driving a car with a flat and read “…CAR that gets a flat tire.”
 I predict that your kids will crack up at this read-aloud book!